stenzek/duckstation/README.md

  - Go to https://github.com/stenzek/duckstation/releases/tag/preview, and download `duckstation-x64.flatpak`.
  - Run `flatpak install ./duckstation-x64.flatpak`.

+or, if you have FlatHub set up:
+ - Run `flatpak install org.duckstation.DuckStation`.

- - Use `flatpak run org.duckstation.duckstation` to start, or select `DuckStation` in the launcher of your desktop environment.
+Use `flatpak run org.duckstation.DuckStation` to start, or select `DuckStation` in the launcher of your desktop environment.

 ### macOS